Education about SEPTIC TANKS is critical for getting the most out of your system.

 Q. How often should Septic Tanks be checked for pumping?

-A. Every year is preferable.
+A. Every 2 to 3 years is preferable.
 Regular maintenance activities such as pumping effluent will help control odors and reduce disease threats.
 It can also help prevent expensive to repair system blockages, drainfield contamination or failure and the outfall on your property will not be sludge contaminated.

 Q. How often should a Septic Tanks be pumped out, cleaned, desludged?

 A. This depends entirely on its use and care.
 The Environmental Protection Authority of Victoria declares in their Certificate of Approval for septic tanks 001.1/03. that they should be desludged/pumped out every 3 years, or as per local authority guidelines.

 Q. What should happen when your Septic Tank is pumped out?

 A. The lid/s are removed from the septic tank / treatment plant.
 The contents is mixed up and pumped out.
 In addition the tank is hosed out.
 THIS IS A MUST!
 DO NOT let anyone tell you that you need to leave any material in the tank to seed or regenerate bacteria.
 Bacteria will naturally regenerate in the tank without the need for re-seeding.
 If you follow some simple practices, which we explain to you on the day we pump out your tank, there is no need to do anything else.

 Q. Last time my Septic Tank was pumped out, they pumped it out of the 100mm round hole on top of the tank?